+The opening inning is a fast game of hardball in which Yogi, with a full load of his known non-sequesters and malaprops, plays improbable peacemaker for Martin and Jackson, assisted not too sincerely by Munson, paroling the make-nice talks like a pit-bull.
+Act Two begins with a layer of fog on the stage, setting the tone for a fantasy feed in which Yankee immortals from different eras come to break bread.
 What does the thoughtful hostess serve this gathering of greats?
 Carmen Berra offers them a full liquor cabinet and everything you can do to a potato: Baked potatoes, scalloped potatoes, mashed potatoes, potato soup — it seems Yogi misspoke to a North Dakota farmer, insisting that Iowa is the potato state and there weren't enough potatoes in North Dakota to fill his front lawn.
 Hence, the 23 tons of potatoes filling his front lawn.

 The advantage of having players from different periods converse tickles the brain of the baseball buff.
 Gehrig, who checked out in June of '41, requires a lot of updating ("What's a TV?"
 "World War II?").
 And when the conversation turns to money, the old guys who've been crowning about their hundreds or their thousands do a collective double-take when Derek Jeter mentions millions.
 Another jock joke: Every one of the players has a nickname, and Derek Jeter's nickname is DerekJeter.